tinacms/tina.io/content/docs/getting-started/how-tina-works.md

 ---
-title: How Tina Works asdf
+title: How Tina Works
 id: /docs/getting-started/how-tina-works
 prev: /docs/getting-started/introduction
 next: /docs/cms
 ---

-## Real-Time Feedba asdfasdf ck asdf
+## Real-Time Feedback

 Static sites work by taking structured content from a source, such as markdown files, and processing them through a template to transform them into HTML pages.
 Tina sits in the middle of this process, exposing this structured content directly to the end-user via form fields in the browser, while simultaneously passing the same content through to the templating engine.